-Gasoline is extremely flammable and highly explosive under certain conditions.
-Turn the engine OFF and do not smoke or allow open flames or sparks within 50 feet (15 meters) of the fueling area.

-To prevent electrostatic spark maintain contact between fuel nozzle and fuel tank or metal funnel while refueling.
-Do not use a plastic funnel.
+extremely flammable and highly explosive under certain conditions.
+Turn the engine OFF and DO NOT smoke or allow open flames or sparks within 50 feet (15 meters) of the fueling area.
+Check your boat for fuel leaks and fumes before, during and after each use.
+Maintain contact between the fuel nozzle and the fuel tank to prevent electrostatic spark.
+DO NOT use a plastic